palenquer/palenquer/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=palenquer)

-My name is Paulo Alenquer and I'm a Front-end Developer who is passionate about technology, programming and learning.
+My name is Paulo Alenquer and I'm a Front-end Developer who is passionate about technology, programming and learn.

 ### 🛠 &nbsp;Technologies